sangeetaborana20/tableau-electricity-consumption/README.md

+*Exploration of Electricity Consumption Pattern In Indian States.*

 📖 Overview
 This project analyzes electricity consumption patterns across Indian states using Tableau dashboards integrated into a Flask web application.
 The goal is to transform raw electricity usage data into interactive visual insights that support energy planning, research, and decision-making.